Editorial and Advisory Board

 James Mitchell Crow is a research chemist by training.
 He began his science journalism career at Chemistry World magazine, where he was shortlisted for several awards, including Features Writer of the Year at the UK Magazine Design and Journalism Awards.
 In 2009 he joined New Scientist in London as a features editor.
 In 2010 he moved to Australia and began working freelance, writing for publications including New Scientist and Nature.
 In May 2013, James joined COSMOS as deputy editor, where he still manages to slip in the occasional chemistry story.

 Bill Condie has been a journalist for more than 30 years, working as a writer and editor in Europe, Asia and Australia for newspapers including The Guardian, The Observer and The Times.

 Cat Sparks is an Australian science fiction writer and editor.
 She is the winner of five Aurealis and nine Ditmar awards – the two highest honours in Australian science fiction – as well as an international Writers of the Future trophy.
 A co-founder of Agog!
 Press, publisher of 10 anthologies of award-winning fiction, she is also a graphic designer and a photographer.
-She served as the official photographer for two Premiers of New South Wales and travelled to Jordan on three occasions to chronicle archaeological expeditions.
+She has served as the official photographer for two Premiers of New South Wales and travelled to Jordan on three occasions to chronicle archaeological expeditions.

 An Editorial Advisory Board, made up of leading figures in the sciences and the arts, help ensure COSMOS stays abreast of the latest ideas and thinking.
 Current members are: